As of November 20, the Barrymore Hotel Tampa Riverwalk and the Hilton Tampa Downtown have available rooms in the FMEA Conference Block.

 Our office is closed for most holidays observed by Florida's school districts and on Fridays during June and July.

 FMEA is an umbrella organization concerned with activities that affect all aspects of music education.
-Our component organizations handle activities that deal specifically with a particular area:
+Our component organizations and councils handle activities that deal specifically with a particular area:

 - Florida Bandmasters Association